taskett/taskett/_posts/2019-11-28-year_review.md

 It’s starting to show.
 I don’t know if I’m _happy_ yet, but I am not depressed or burned out anymore, so I’ll take it!
 Things at work have gone from night to day, and I don’t feel like the Earth is crumbling out from under my feet in my personal life anymore.

 I've spent the last 6 months laying the ground work for a much, much better 2020.
+Bring it on!

 ## 2019 In Numbers